dgor82/dgor82.github.io/dev_style_guide.md

 * CD: Deploys any non mobile app code (e.g. cloud-based backend services or browser-based client software etc.).

 #### Clean-Up Branches
 After several iterations of the above CI flow, multiple outdated `tmp/*` and `fb/*` branches will have accumulated in the local git repository.
 The 'clean_up_local_branches.sh' script iterates through all of them and allows you quick & easy force deletion.

-Normally, there shouldn't be any branches left lingering on origin thanks to the configured auto branch deletion after PR mergers.
+On remote/origin, there shouldn't be any `fb/*` branches left thanks to the configured auto branch deletion after PR mergers.
+There might be old `tmp/*` branches accumulating though from backup pushes during dev work.
+These should periodically be deleted (manually via GitHub U.I. for now).

 # II) Coding Style